celebrater46/convertImages/readme.txt

 1: Paste your pictures into "original".
 2: Open the terminal at this project directory.
 3: Type "python main.py".
-4: Converted files will be created into "output".
+4: Converted files will be created into "output" (JPG -> PNG, PNG -> JPG).

 ### MEMO